adamsol/Pyxell/README.md

-If, however, the script fails with an error like this: `too many sections` / `file too big` (seen with GCC 7.2 on Windows), or there is another compilation error that is hard to decipher, then you might need to add the `-s` option so that each test is compiled separately.
+If, however, the script fails with an error like this: `too many sections` / `file too big` (seen with GCC 7.2 on Windows), or there is another compilation error that is hard to decipher, then you might need to add the `-s` flag so that each test is compiled separately.

 You can pass a path pattern to run only selected tests (e.g. `python test.py arrays`).

-To see all options, use `-h`.

 Documentation